by Debra Johnson, Published February 18, 2013

 Tucker accepted the 2013 Business Partner Award, which was presented to the Writing Project by the Allen Park Parent-Teacher Association and the Parent-Teacher Student Association Council during the Founder's Day Dinner, held Tuesday, February 12.
 Pavlock also represented the Writing Project leadership at the dinner.

 The Eastern Michigan Writing Project has been supported by three grants from the National Writing Project, which terminate in June, 2013.
 The College of Arts and Sciences and the department of English, language and literature have supported the infrastructure of the program for twenty-one years.
-For more information, go to Eastern Michigan Writing Project.
+For more information, visit the EMU Writing Project homepage.